FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0050_syntax_revamp.md

 arguments borrowed from most programming languages.
-However, a competing design consideration is to help library authors in aggregate achieve consistency: in `enum` layout declaration, we prefer syntactic sugar over explicitly choosing a wrapped type, as having a sane default provides greater consistency for enums across FIDL libraries.
+However, a competing design consideration is to help library authors in aggregate achieve consistency: in `enum` layout declaration, we prefer syntactic sugar over explicitly choosing a wrapped type, as having a sensible default provides greater consistency for enums across FIDL libraries.
 This in turn provides a migration path to switch enums down the road, e.g. should a library define a general purpose `ErrorStatus` enum, it could be replaced later by another 'better' general purpose